qzhang503/proteoQ/README.md

 </div>

 The gene sets of `GO` and `MSig` are availble for species human, mouse and rat in `proteoQ`.
-For custom gene sets and/or addtional species, the utility `prepGO` will download and prepare `GO` data according to custom-supplied URLs.
+For custom gene sets and/or additional species, the utility `prepGO` will download and prepare `GO` data according to custom-supplied URLs.
 In the follow examples, we prepare the `GO` data of `go_hs.rds` and `go_mm.rds` for `human` and `mouse`, respectively, under the file folder `~\\proteoQ\\dbs\\go`: